310mc/https-310mc.github.io-tl/source/_posts/tropical/reborn.md

 ## Chapter 6

 {% bubble Midori norsmile %}
-Do you guys know about “Tropical Island Troppeys”?
+Do you guys know about ‘Tropical Troppeys’?

 You’ll find them in the documents.
 They’re a group of animal mascot characters who enjoy their lives on a tropical island.